cidles/poio-api/doc/introduction.rst

 the root tier for gestures (`gestures..W-RGU` and `gestures..K-RGU`)

 The user can now easily create an instance of the class `DataStructureType` with one of the hierarchies.

-This will then be the default hierarchy for all subsequent actions on the annotation graph (e.g. queries, HTML output, etc.):
+Per default, the first tier hierarchy from the file is that as the current active hierarchy (for example for queries or HTML output).
+To set another tier hierarchy as the default hierarchy you can set the attribute `structure_type_handler` to one of the other hierarchies in the data:

 .. code-block:: python

   ag.structure_type_handler = poioapi.data.DataStructureType(
-      ag.tier_hierarchies[0])
+      ag.tier_hierarchies[1])

 .. _graf_structure: